oliverfields/reqy-site/source/generate-artifacts.rst

 Please note that some artifacts are intended as input for other programs and may need additional processing.
 For instance the planner file requires Gnome Planner whilst the overview graph must be passed to Dot for processing.

 | $ dot -Tpng -o overview_graph.png overview_graph.dot

+Restructured text artifacts can be further processed with tools such as *rst2pdf*, *rst2html* or *rst2odt*.